LeaderPortfolio

 The Full Dossier

-Paul Fireman was born on February 14, 1944, in Cambridge, Massachusetts, and raised in Brockton, Massachusetts, also known as 'Shoe City'.
-He attended Tabor Academy and matriculated to Boston University but did not graduate.
-At age 18, he began working in the family business, Boston Camping, selling outdoor sporting goods.
+Paul Fireman was born in Cambridge, Massachusetts, on February 14, 1944, to a Jewish family.
+He grew up in Brockton, Massachusetts, also known as 'Shoe City.'
+He attended Tabor Academy and enrolled at Boston University but did not graduate.

 Rise to Success